 Naturalization is the procedure in which a foreign national can become a citizen of the US.
-To be eligible, you can either be a permanent resident with a green card or a military.
+To be eligible, you can either be a permanent resident with a green card or in the military.
 Before you can get a green card, you would need a medical exam to ensure that you’re clear of any health condition that may be a public health concern.

 What is the wait time to become a US citizen?

 The waiting time for American citizenship, from filing to the oath-taking ceremony, usually takes 12 to 24 months but can go longer than expected.
 The process can be nerve-racking and rigorous but definitely worth the wait.

 What is the cost of applying for naturalization?

 As of December 2021, the filing fee for a naturalization application is $725.
 This is already inclusive of the biometrics and processing fees.
 If you’re part of the military, your application fee will be waived.